Ser vs Estar vs Tener: All the Ways to Say “I am” in Spanish

 Tener is like estar and ser; it is an irregular verb.
 You need to keep that in mind when building sentences with it:

 Like we reviewed in our common mistakes blog post, you need to keep in mind certain things to improve your Spanish.
-When you want to express the way you feel, remember this list:
+When you want to express the way you feel, remember these:

 - Tengo calor: while in English you say “I’m hot,” in Spanish you say “I have heat” (I experience heat).
 Saying estoy caliente or soy caliente means that you are aroused by something, so you really want to avoid making this common mistake and having people look at you funny.